 In recognition and support to the green initiative taken by the Ministry of CorporateAffairs (MCA) Government of India your Company is sending AGM notices annual reportscorrespondence with the stakeholders etc. to the respective e-mail IDs of stakeholders.
-Asa step towards paperless banking initiatives taken by your Company include ECS facilityfor repayment of loans streamlining the systems and procedures for reporting by thebranches and at the Registered Office through Integrated Business Suite (IBS) networkingof branches with the Registered Office harnessing solar energy for lightingand computer operations in its 16 branches and the like.
-The usage of the paper isminimised.
+Tofacilitate paperless banking initiatives taken by your Company include ECS / NACHfacility for repayment of loans streamlining the systems and procedures for reporting bythe branches and at the Registered Office through Integrated Business Suite (IBS)networking of branches with the Registered Office harnessing solar energy for lightingand computer operations in its 16 branches and the like.
+The usage of paper is minimised.